barbaratoth75/APPDEV-106729/article.md

 we will explore some of the key features of Python and why it is such a popular choice for programmers.

-Python is a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.

-Here is a change with **Bold** and more description.

 ![Python logo](https://www.python.org/static/img/python-logo@2x.png)

 ## Why Python is Popular